Tracking actual worked hours is an essential process in every restaurant.

 On-site time clocks still very much exist, though they’re more likely to be electronic or biometric than mechanical.

-Some mobile time clocks come as standalone apps.
-Others, like tamigo Touch, are just one of the features included in an all-in-one workforce management app.
+Some mobile time clocks come as standalone staff check-in apps.
+Others, like tamigo Touch, are just one of the features included in an all-in-one workforce management solution.
 In these cases, the time clock is fully integrated with time and attendance and payroll tools, meaning there’s one seamless flow of information.

 If you're thinking about adopting time clocks in your restaurant, here's why an app should be top of your list.